Zac-Mwangi/quiz-board-js-html-css/README.md

 # Visuals

-    SCreenshots for the site are attached in the screenshot folder contained in ./assets/images/screenshot
+    Screenshots for the site are attached in the screenshot folder contained in ./assets/images/screenshot
 <!-- ![result_image]("./assets/images/result.png") -->

 # Installation

-    all the files are found in the github reository below.
+    All the files are found in the github reository below.
 ANd can run in any browser

 # GitHub Code